 It’s why snorkeling with friendly sea turtles is all but guaranteed in Maui.

-Two particularly great snorkeling spots in Maui are Black Rock Beach near the north end of Kaanapali Beach and Turtle Town (considered the best place for snorkeling with turtles on Maui).
+Two particularly great snorkeling spots in Maui are Black Rock, near the north end of Kaanapali Beach, and Turtle Town.
+They’re considered the best places for snorkeling with turtles on Maui.

 You can snorkel right off the shore on many beaches in Maui.
 It’s super easy to get up-close-and-personal to an abundance of sea life.

 There are a lot of places to get underwater, but some of the best snorkeling spots around Maui are:

 - Kahekili Beach

 - Kapalua Beach